MY LIFE AND WORK

 One of my primary educational interests is celebrating diversity and culture in the classroom.
 I love what Barry Tomalin has said about culture being the fifth skill in the classroom!

 I am the proud aunt and godmother to my sister Eugenia’s children, Maggie (12) and Nicholas (8)!
-Maggie loves animals and wants to be a vet when she grows up.
-Nicholas is fascinated by trains (we have lots of those in Switzerland!) and any kind of vehicle – and also hockey.
+Maggie loves animals and drawing, and wants to be a movie animator when she grows up.
+Nicholas is fascinated by trains (we have lots of those in Switzerland!) and any kind of vehicle – and also plays hockey.
 My little sister Christine also has a child, James (2) – I cannot wait to see what he likes as he grows!
-So far, he enjoys being read to : ) She also has another one on the way, little Mary!
+So far, he enjoys being read to and loves farm animals : ) She also has another one on the way, little Mary!

 I am very happy that they love books as much as I do.
 I love spending time with them whenever possible – Maggie, Nicholas, James and I love reading books together!
 As all children do, they love listening to stories and learning about the world.